GNTC names two new vice presidents

 Magnusson will fill the role previously held by Heidi Popham, president of GNTC, and Shaw will fill the position previously held by Kerri Hosmer.
-They began their new positions on Aug.
+They will begin their new positions on Friday, Aug.
 16.

-“Selena Magnusson and Lisa Shaw bring years of experience and an incredible passion to their new roles at GNTC,” Popham said.
+“Selena Magnusson and Lisa Shaw bring years of experience and an incredible passion to their new roles at GNTC,” said Popham.
 “They will serve as critical members of the college’s leadership team focused on improving student success across all GNTC sites.”

-“Lisa and Selena will lead a team of professionals in the areas of Adult Education, Institutional Effectiveness and Student Success ensuring GNTC students have the resources necessary to be successful,” Popham said.
+“Lisa and Selena will lead a team of professionals in the areas of Adult Education, Institutional Effectiveness and Student Success ensuring GNTC students have the resources necessary to be successful,” continued Popham.

-As vice president of Institutional Effectiveness and Student Success, Magnusson will provide oversight and direction to a wide range of Institutional Effectiveness and Student Success initiatives and programs at all six GNTC campuses, including campuses in Walker and Catoosa counties.
+As vice president of Institutional Effectiveness and Student Success, Magnusson will provide oversight and direction to a wide range of Institutional Effectiveness and Student Success initiatives and programs at all six GNTC campuses.

 The GNTC initiatives, programs and departments that Magnusson will oversee include Accessibility Services, Accreditation, Admissions, Call Center, campus managers and evening coordinators, Career Advisement and Placement Services, coordination of Orientation and Registration, Curriculum Coordination, Early Alert (TEAMS), Enrollment Services, faculty and staff development, GNET2, Help Centers, Institutional Research and Data, Perkins and other grant activities, student recruitment and retention, Special Populations, Student Success coaches, Student Life, Intramural Sports and Testing.

-“I am honored and excited for the opportunity and I hope to add to the college’s ability to focus on its mission and to serve the community,” Magnusson said.
+“I am honored and excited for the opportunity and I hope to add to the college’s ability to focus on its mission and to serve the community,” said Magnusson.
 “There are great things happening with student success and continuous improvement at the college and I look forward to continuing this work.”

 Magnusson began her career at GNTC in 1998.
 Prior to her new role, she served as associate vice president of Student Success, 2018-19; executive director of Student Affairs, 2016-18; Registrar, 1999-2018; and counselor, 1998-99.